AdobeDocs/alloy-docs/fundamentals/supporting-opt-in.md

 If the user opts into all purposes, the SDK will be allowed to perform the following tasks:

 * Send data to and from Adobe's servers.
-* Read and write cookies or web storage items (except for persisting the user's opt-in preferences).
+* Write privacy-sensitive cookies or web storage items.

 If the user does not opt into all purposes, the SDK will not perform any of these tasks.